How much do crane operators make in 2026?

 BLS OEWS state medians.
 The top tier is set by Operating Engineers density and tower-crane high-rise work; the bottom tier is non-union mobile-crane work on light commercial sites.

 6 of 51 state guides shown, ranked by median.
-Bar is relative to Washington, the top-paying state ($101,110).
-See all 51 state salary guides →
+Bar is relative to Washington ($101,110), the highest-paying state shown.
+See all role salary guides β

 By Metro

-BLS OEWS MSA estimates, May 2026.
-Nominal pay — weigh each metro against its cost of living before relocating.
+BLS OEWS MSA estimates, May 2025.
+Nominal pay β weigh each metro against its cost of living before relocating.

 Certification Impact